-As a result, the HOA policy provides “Studs out” coverage which will rebuild the structure of the unit.
-However the finish elements of each unit, such as sheet rock, painting, flooring, etc (sometimes referred to as “studs in” elements”) are not covered.
+As a result, the HOA policy provides “Studs-Out” coverage which will covers rebuilding the structure of the unit.
+However the finish elements of each unit, such as sheet rock, painting, flooring… etc (sometimes referred to as “Studs-In” elements) are not covered.
 Our policy also does not cover all doors and windows.

-Your mortgage company may want to know if we carry this insurance.
-If you get a notice that your mortgage company needs to know if we do carry insurance, please give your mortgage company the phone number for our insurance agent, Assured Partners of Missouri (formerly Billups & Snyder) which is (816) 229-4100 and they will provide your mortgage company with a certificate of insurance.
-If you have questions about this process, please go ahead and call Billups & Snyder yourself.
-They will have the best information.
+If your mortgage company needs to know what type of insurance policy that the HOA provides, please give your mortgage company the phone number for our insurance agent, Assured Partners of Missouri (formerly Billups & Snyder) which is (816) 229-4100 and they will provide your mortgage company with a Certificate of Insurance.
+If you have questions about this process, please feel free to call Assured Partners as they can provide the best information.

-If you are a Landlord and renting the unit out then you should have a “dwelling fire” insurance policy to cover your unit from the “Studs In” and including “Loss of rents” for landlord.
+If you are a Landlord and renting the unit out then you should have a “Dwelling Fire” insurance policy to cover your unit from the “Studs-In” and including “Loss of Rents” for the landlord.

-If you feel the HOA insurance policy should cover some item or damage you are facing, please contact the message center at 816.229.1222 to check.
-If there is a legitimate claim that is covered by the HOA policy, a board member must place the claim on your behalf.
+If you feel the HOA insurance policy should cover some item or damage you are facing, please contact the message center at (816) 229-1222 to check.
+If there is a legitimate claim that is covered by the HOA insurance policy, you must contact the HOA Board to place the claim on your behalf.
 The HOA board is a group of elected officers to represent all the homeowners.
-Individual HOA members may not contact our insurance agency to make a claim on the policy.
-HOA policy does not cover drainage leaks, sewer line breaks, waterline breaks or water damage in the interior of units.
+Individual HOA members (aka Home Owners) may not contact our insurance agency to make a claim on the policy.
+Our HOA policy does not cover drainage leaks, sewer line breaks, waterline breaks or water damage in the interior of units.

 Below is a letter from our attorney and insurance agent to further explain our policy.